Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Good standard rum.
 Excellent sipper and a good mixer.

-An excellent drop , quite sweet which I like (Yes I mix).
-I can imagine anybody being offended sits between Appletons (VX aka Signature) and Bacardi on my palate
+An nice but not excellent drop , quite sweet which I like (Yes I mix).
+I cant imagine anybody being offended sits between Appletons (VX aka Signature) and Bacardi Gold on my palate

 For that price is not bad, i felt vanilla tones, but not too much